Polish Land Forces: Since 1989

 Following the end of the Cold War the Wojska Lądowe was drastically reduced and reorganised.

 In 1992, the Kraków Military District was recreated.
 From nine divisions, the total was planned in 2001 to fall to four, plus six independent brigades.
 Since 1 January 1999, Poland has been divided into two military districts.
 These are the Pomeranian Military District (Pomorski Okręg Wojskowy) with HQ in Bydgoszcz, covering northern Poland, and the Silesian Military District (Śląski Okręg Wojskowy) with HQ in Wrocław, covering southern Poland.

 From that date the former Krakow Military District became the headquarters of the Air-Mechanized Corps, which later became the headquarters of the 2nd Mechanised Corps.
 On 1 September 2011 the 1st Warsaw Mechanised Division was disbanded.

 General Edward Pietrzyk served as commander of the Polish Land Forces from 2000 to September 2006.
 He was succeeded by General Waldemar Skrzypczak (2006–2009).

-In May 2014, Defence Minister Tomasz Siemoniak announced plans for the future acquisition of attack helicopters in response to the Ukraine crisis.
+In May 2014, Defence Minister Tomasz Siemoniak announced plans for the future acquisition of attack helicopters in response to the Russo-Ukrainian war.
 On 25 November 2015, chief of National Defence Commission Michał Jach, indicated the necessity to increase the number of Polish troops from 100,000 to 150,000.
 However, Jach stressed that the process was complicated and should not be rushed.

 On June 17, 2022, after the Russian invasion of Ukraine in 2022 and the increase of the Polish armed forces to 300,000. the formation of two new mechanized divisions was announced.